 Stubby coolers are a great souvenir from Australia because it’s something that Australians use all the time but that you won’t find in many other cultures.
 Plus, it’s light and unbreakable so it won’t be too hard to squash it in your bag.

-And if you’re looking for ethical stubby coolers, you may want to consider buying it from Taronga Zoo gift shop, Sydney’s famous zoo.
-This one is not an Australian made gift but I liked the concept so much that I really wanted to add it to the list.
+And if you’re looking for ethical stubby coolers, you may want to consider buying them from Taronga Zoo gift shop, Sydney’s famous zoo.
+This one is not an Australian-made gift but I liked the concept so much that I really wanted to add it to the list.
 They are made from recycled cement bags.
 Not only will your purchase support communities in Cambodia, but it will also support conservation through the Taronga Zoo nonprofit organisation.
 It’s not as local as we can wish, but it combines recycling and community support.
 Find out more here

 Bonus: a koala